csci265-team/HiddenFrame/documentation/design.md

 5(Public User)<--"Request & Recieve Resources"-->4a
 6(Private User)<--"Request & Recieve Resources"-->4b
 ```
-In order to Implement this design we will need to
 ## 3. Logical Design
 HiddenFrame will require several components to function correctly.
 The main overall components are:
 1. User Environment module